zhutoutoutousan/marzipano/README.md

 including the [demos](http://www.marzipano.net/demos.html)
 and the [documentation](http://www.marzipano.net/docs.html).

+Please report bugs using the [issue tracker](https://github.com/google/marzipano/issues).
+If you have any questions, head over to our [discussion forum](https://groups.google.com/forum/#!forum/marzipano).

 ### User guide

 You can include Marzipano in your project in two different ways: